 This catalog is presented by the entire staff of Jersey Shore Area Senior High School (JSASHS) as a source of information regarding the courses of study.
+This Pathway Guide outlines the tracks of study at the high school and identified the course offerings that will qualify a student as a completer in that specific pathway.
 A course description for each subject has been written so that the students will be aware of the material to be covered in each class.
-The courses listed in this guide are tentative offerings for the 2022 - 2023 school year.
+The courses listed in this guide are tentative offerings for the upcoming school year.
 A course will be offered only if enough students request it.

+We are interested in providing the finest education possible through offering a diversified curriculum.
+Students and parents must accept the responsibility of making careful and wise decisions.
+The teachers, counselors, and administrative staff of JSASHS are ready to assist all students in selecting a schedule that will fit individual needs and interests.
 Before attempting to make course selections, the students and parents should carefully read the material found in this guide.
 Special attention should be given to the requirements for graduation which are as follows: